407 ETR opens new lane in each direction in area between Highway 401 and Highway 410

-Highway 407 ETR is a 108 KM toll road located across the top of Toronto, Ontario, Canada.
-We serve almost 500,000 drivers and passengers from Burlington to Pickering each day, and save drivers more than 30 million hours every year so they have more time for the things that matter most.
+Highway 407 ETR is a 108 km toll road located across the top of Toronto, Ontario, Canada.
+Pre-pandemic we served almost 500,000 drivers and passengers from Burlington to Pickering each day, and save drivers more than 30 million hours every year so they have more time for the things that matter most.
 Since 1999, Highway 407 ETR has supported economic benefits totaling $15.9 billion within Ontario.
 Making life better for customers and surrounding communities is an important focus for the company.
-We support 13 local hospitals, sponsor over 170 children and youth sports teams across the highway, champion safe driving awareness programs and environmental stewardship and dedicate One Big Day a year for a company-wide volunteering initiative.
+We support 20 local hospitals each year and sponsor more than 170 children and youth sports teams across the Highway.
 Learn more at 407etr.com/community.

 The Company is owned by indirectly owned subsidiaries of Canada Pension Plan Investment Board (total 50.01%), Cintra Global S.E., a wholly owned subsidiary of Ferrovial S. A. (43.23%) and by SNC-Lavalin (6.76%).

-- The number and length of trips taken on 407 ETR and increased usage of transponders has correlates with the growth in Regional development and the extension and addition of new lanes to the highway. (over 567 kilometres since 2001).
+- The number and length of trips taken on 407 ETR and increased usage of transponders has correlated with the growth in Regional development and the extension and addition of new lanes to the highway (over 600 km since 2001).